andywpt/QuickGuide-iOS/Concurrency/README.md

 An asynchronous initializer can use the executor after all properties have been initialized.
 Make your init async and it should work:
 ## Actor Reentrancy Problem
 When an actor's function suspends (i.e. the function body code runs to the line that contains `await`), it can process other calls.
 Shared state can change during this period.
+> [!Note]
+> A mutable property
 ```
 actor Downloader {
-    private var downloadCount = 0
+    private var count = 0

     func downloadData() async -> Data {
-        print(downloadCount)  // ex: 0
+        print(count)          // ex: 0
+        doSomeTask()          // Calls some synchronous function
+        print(count)          // Assuming 0 is correct
-        let data = await ...  // When it suspends, downloadData() can be called many times before it awakes from suspension
+        await doOtherTask()   // When it suspends, downloadData() can be called many times before it awakes from suspension
-        downloadCount += 1
+        count += 1
-        print(downloadCount)  // So assuming 1 is incorrect here
+        print(count)          // Assuming 1 is incorrect 😈
     }
 }
 ```